 You may want to ask why should your bank have such power to share your private data?

-Many times bank customers knowingly or unknowingly grant commercial banks consent to share these informations, during signups, bank customers are required to accept certain terms and conditions from the bank, Many would not read these terms and conditions before ticking the box.
+Many times bank customers knowingly or unknowingly grant commercial banks consent to share this information, during signups, bank customers are required to accept certain terms and conditions from the bank, Many would not read these terms and conditions before ticking the box.

 What banks use open banking?

-In Nigeria, most banks and Fintech firms use open banking financial technology to create better banking services to their customers and ease their means of operation.
-Most commercial banks have already adopted the open banking system and almost every Fintech startup in the country also use the open banking platform to provide their services.
+In Nigeria, most banks and Fintech firms use open banking financial technology to create better banking services for their customers and ease their means of operation.
+Most commercial banks have already adopted the open banking system and almost every Fintech startup in the country also uses the open banking platform to provide their services.

-These are many banks outside Nigeria who also offer open banking in the UK.
+There are many banks outside Nigeria that also offer open banking in the UK.
 Citibank UK, Barclays Bank UK.
 In the US, Wells Fargo Bank and a few other Fintech companies are all taking advantage of open banking API.